-Let your dough ball come up to room temperature before shaping it.
+Always let your dough ball come up to room temperature before shaping it.

 Pizza Making Adventure

 This post is part of a series of posts I will be making regarding my entire process and journey of pizza making.
-From the dough, to the sauce, to the cheese, to the topping choices.
+From the dough to the sauce, to the cheese, to the topping choices.
 I'll cover everything I've learned so far.